kevinolega/minimalchanges/_posts/2016-05-06-the-price-of-happiness-is-honesty-not-money.md

 I have everything I want and need.
 I tell them.
 More would decrease instead of increase my happiness.

 I recall sales training.
 I was taught that my purpose is to go after the best money can buy.

-<strong>A house,</strong> in an expensive part of the city.
+**A house**, in an expensive part of the city.

-<strong>A car,</strong> that gets people envious.
+**A car**, that gets people envious.
 Maybe two.

-<strong>World travel</strong>.
+**World travel**.
 First class all the way.

-<strong>Retirement</strong>.
+**Retirement**.
 Early, with enough passive income to perpetually party.

-<strong>Legacy</strong>.
+**Legacy**.
 Pretend I'm an emperor, and upon death, I bequeath my kingdom to an heir.

-<strong>Charity</strong>.
+**Charity**.
 Like Stark or Wayne I fund the end of global warming or world hunger.

 Boss tells me, if I fail to reach fifty million pesos, I'll never be happy.
 So I chased money.
 Failed.
 Repeat.
 I looked forty at twenty four.

 At twenty seven, got depressed and gave up.
 Last year, I started recovery.

 People now insist I look young for a thirty year old.

 The only question that mattered was, "How do I make more money?"